Opinion: This is what Andrew Tate’s arrest means for Muslim women like me

 I can only hope that this will finally discredit him, and raise more mainstream awareness about his dangerous, misogynistic ideology that’s at total odds with Islam

 Is it him?
-That shiny bald head, manicured beard and gradient "I’m-a-celebrity" sunglasses are unmistakeable.
+That shiny bald head, manicured beard, and gradient “I’m a celebrity” sunglasses are unmistakeable.
 A four-minute clip of Andrew Tate, a controversial figure who is known for making vulgar and inflammatory statements about women, has infiltrated the intimate boundaries of my smartphone through a forwarded WhatsApp video.
-Prior to this, I’ve actively avoided researching or discussing Tate despite his notoriety on social media – I’d hate to give any more airtime to the self-proclaimed misogynist who is already one of the most-Googled people on the internet.
+Prior to this, I’ve actively avoided researching or discussing Tate, despite his notoriety on social media – I’d hate to give any more airtime to the self-proclaimed misogynist who is already one of the most frequently googled people on the internet.

 But this time I give in, and a quick search leads me to the original video, posted on YouTube a year ago by a “male self-improvement” podcast that hosts “Womanizer Wednesdays”.
 In the three-hour interview, Tate spews some twisted and simplistic statements about Islam in his apparent attempt to praise the religion.

-Those sharing his content – particularly older men who aren’t on social media – may be oblivious to the fact that Tate is a controversial and notorious misogynist, and that he was arrested yesterday in Romania on rape and human trafficking suspicions (after a very satisfying Twitter exchange with Greta Thunberg).
+Those sharing his content – particularly older men who aren’t on social media – may be oblivious to the fact that Tate is a controversial and notorious misogynist, and that he was arrested on Thursday in Romania on suspicion of rape and human trafficking (after a very satisfying Twitter exchange with Greta Thunberg).
 Along with his brother, Tate has been under investigation for the kidnapping of two young women and participation in a criminal group that sexually exploits women.

 Unfortunately, Muslim men have flocked to Andrew Tate’s throng of virtual followers since his conversion to the faith two months ago.
-Many are thrilled that a popular, unfiltered, white, Western kickboxer-turned-influencer, has good things to say about Islam.
-Though some are ignorant of Tate’s rise to fame and his worrisome, anti-women sentiments, others are aware of his past, but claim that by converting to Islam he is “forgiven” for past sins and awarded a clean slate.
+Many are thrilled that a popular, unfiltered Western kickboxer-turned-influencer has good things to say about Islam.
+Though some are ignorant of Tate’s rise to fame, and his worrisome, anti-women sentiments, others are aware of his past but claim that his conversion to Islam means he is “forgiven” for past sins and awarded a clean slate.

 Let me explain.

-During the #MeToo Movement in 2017, Tate Tweeted his belief that rape victims bear some responsibility for being assaulted, and was then banned on the app (but was recently reinstated after Elon Musk’s takeover).
-In August, he was banned from TikTok, Instagram, Facebook and YouTube for violating the hate speech policies and community guidelines of the apps.
+During the #MeToo movement in 2017, Tate tweeted his belief that rape victims bear some responsibility for being assaulted, and was then banned on the app (he was recently reinstated after Elon Musk’s takeover).
+In August 2022, he was banned from TikTok, Instagram, Facebook and YouTube for violating the hate speech policies and community guidelines of these platforms.

-Tate’s discourse, replete with curse words, derogatory descriptions of women and overall misogynistic ideology, has appealed to disenfranchised and radicalised males whose ideas of manhood are linked to the subjugation of women.
-Unfortunately, his opinions share some overlap with interpretations that extremist factions often wrongly attribute to Islam – the sort of hyper-patriarchy that is practiced by groups like the Taliban, but do not reflect the religion practiced by the majority of Muslims today.
+Tate’s discourse, replete with curse words, derogatory descriptions of women, and overall misogynistic ideology, has appealed to disenfranchised and radicalised males whose idea of manhood is linked with the subjugation of women.
+Unfortunately, his opinions share some overlap with interpretations that extremist factions often wrongly attribute to Islam – the sort of hyper-patriarchy that is practised by groups like the Taliban, but does not reflect the religion practised by the majority of Muslims today.

-The warped interpretation of “Islam” that Tate subscribes to is not the one that I strive to practice and embody, and I’d argue that his conversion did a great disservice to Muslims.
-My religion is already heavily scrutinized for its patriarchal interpretations by ultra-conservatives, and the last thing it needed was a very vocal misogynist to declare his allegiance to it.
-It’s an embarrassment to be honest, something to be swept under the rug, not celebrated or boasted about.
-Yet, the latter is exactly what many Muslim men did following Tate’s conversion – a reaction that only disrespects women and validates violence against them.
+The warped interpretation of “Islam” that Tate subscribes to is not the one that I strive to practise and embody, and I’d argue that his conversion did a great disservice to Muslims.
+My religion is already heavily scrutinised for its patriarchal interpretations by ultra-conservatives, and the last thing it needed was a very vocal misogynist to declare his allegiance to it.
+It’s an embarrassment to be honest; something to be swept under the rug, not celebrated or boasted about.
+Yet many Muslim men did celebrate following Tate’s conversion – a reaction that only disrespects women and validates violence against them.

 Shocked and disturbed by the fact that there are men in our communities who would quote Tate rather than unequivocally denounce him, Muslim women have been vocal about the dangers Tate’s popularity poses to our communities.
-Yousra Imran, author of Hijab and Red Lipstick, wrote that his conversion was a “blow” to Muslim women, and that she was both “wary” and “sceptical” of his motivations to align with Islam.
-“I suspect that it is white Islamophobic and Orientalist misperceptions of Islam as being a religion that permits violence towards women that are the basis for Tate’s conversion,” she writes.
+Yousra Imran, author of Hijab and Red Lipstick, wrote that his conversion was a “blow” to Muslim women, and that she was both “wary” and “sceptical” of his motivations for aligning with Islam.
+“I suspect that it is white Islamophobic and Orientalist misperceptions of Islam as being a religion that permits violence towards women that are the basis for Tate’s conversion,” she wrote.

 A recent piece published by The Muslim Vibe dissects the ways in which Tate is certainly not an ideal role model for Muslims – from his arrogance and use of abusive language to his excessive materialism.